 Thanks to iPhones and Androids, DSLRs have become more affordable for novice users.
 I love a good iPhone and am very thankful for portrait mode, but there really is nothing better than shooting content with a camera.

 If you have one collecting dust OR you plan on buying one but feel intimidated, read the following and look for a little handy cheat guide to keep with you.
 And note: I don’t mention which camera you should buy.
 Why?
-I full on believe it’s not the camera but the photographer.
+I full-on to believe it’s not the camera but the photographer.

 Bonus: what you learn in this post can up your iPhone (or Android) game, too.